maugavilla/well_hello_stats/tutorials/8_2_RM_ANOVA.md

     Columns: term, estimate, std.error, statistic, p.value, s.value, conf.low, conf.high

 For both of these example, we fail to reject the null hypothesis.

+## Interpretation

+A repeated measure testing was used to determine the congruence between five sports clothing brands and two celebrity couples.
+Participants rated the congruence of five sports brands with one of the celebrity couples (randomized), measured using a seven-point Likert scale ranging from one (strongly disagree) to seven (strongly agree).

+Participants were asked their agreement level to statements such as “Adidas is a good match with the celebrities” and “Puma is a good match with the celebrities”.
+The repeated measure used a within factor with five levels (Adidas, Puma, Nike, H&M, Tommy Hilfiger) and a between factor with two levels (Beyonce & Jay-Z and Shakira & Piqué).
+The result showed that there we reject the null hypothesis of no differences in congruence between the brands ($F (4, 124) = 6.93, p < .01$).
+Overall Adidas had the highest mean congruence (M = 4.69, SE = 0.31).

+We fail to reject the null hypothesis of equal congruence, when comparing the two celebrity couples (interaction)
+($F (4, 120) = 0.68, p = 0.606$).
+This shows that no brands showed a
+significantly higher congruence with one couple compared to the other.
+And brand differences should be look at ignoring couple effects